dotnet/extensions/docs/BuildFromSource.md

 ## Building in Visual Studio

-Visual Studio requires special tools and command lien parameters.
+Visual Studio requires special tools and command line parameters.
 You can acquire these by executing the following on command-line:
 ```
 .\restore.cmd
 .\startvs.cmd